smartsuites/SmartSuites/docs/quickstart/install.md

 sudo service zeppelin restart
 ```

-Other service managers could use a similar approach with the `upstart` argument passed to the `zeppelin-daemon.sh` script.
+Other service managers could use a similar approach with the `upstart` argument passed to the `smartsuites-daemon.sh` script.

 ```
-bin/zeppelin-daemon.sh upstart
+bin/smartsuites-daemon.sh upstart
 ```

 **zeppelin.conf**